siAyush/siAyush/README.md

 <h1 align="center">Hi there 👋 I'm Ayush👨‍💻</h1>

 <p align="center">
-I am a software engineer passionate about software engineering, machine learning, and deep learning.
+I am a software engineer passionate about software engineering, backend, and low-level stuff.
 I enjoy engaging in side projects to learn new tools and technologies.
 <p align='center'>

 <!-- <picture> -->